akshav-coder/virtual-wardrobe/API_INTEGRATION.md

 # API Integration Guide

-This document explains how to use the RTK Query API integration in the Virtual Wardrobe app.
+This document explains how to use the RTK Query API integration in the WEARON app.

 ## Overview